orrsella/mah-server/README.md

 $ ansible-playbook -i inventories/production/inventory site.yml
 ```

-You can only deploy a portion of the playbook with tags:
+You can also deploy a subset of the playbooks by using tags:

 ```bash
 $ ansible-playbook -i inventories/production/inventory site.yml --tags=jekyll,nginx